WCAGADA ComplianceStandards

 Regulatory adoption of WCAG 2.2 is accelerating worldwide:

-- SEBI (India)— The 2024 circular explicitly references WCAG 2.2 AA for all regulated entities.
+• SEBI (India)— The 2024 circular explicitly references WCAG 2.2 AA for all regulated entities.

-- European Accessibility Act (EU)— While EN 301 549 currently maps to WCAG 2.1, the upcoming revision is expected to incorporate WCAG 2.2 criteria.
+• European Accessibility Act (EU)— While EN 301 549 currently maps to WCAG 2.1, the upcoming revision is expected to incorporate WCAG 2.2 criteria.

-- ADA (US)— Courts and the DOJ increasingly reference WCAG 2.2 as the benchmark, though Title II rules currently cite WCAG 2.1 AA.
+• ADA (US)— Courts and the DOJ increasingly reference WCAG 2.2 as the benchmark, though Title II rules currently cite WCAG 2.1 AA.

-- Section 508 (US Federal)— An update aligning with WCAG 2.2 is anticipated.
+• Section 508 (US Federal)— An update aligning with WCAG 2.2 is anticipated.

-- AODA (Canada)— Still references WCAG 2.0 AA, but organisations are advised to target 2.2 for future-proofing.
+• AODA (Canada)— Still references WCAG 2.0 AA, but organisations are advised to target 2.2 for future-proofing.

 Should You Audit Against 2.1 or 2.2?

 If you are commissioning an accessibility audit in 2026, audit against WCAG 2.2 AA.
 It is backward-compatible with 2.1 and 2.0, so you will cover all previous criteria plus the new ones.
 This future-proofs your compliance as regulations catch up to the latest standard.
+The cost difference between a 2.1 audit and a 2.2 audit is minimal — but the protection difference is significant.

-Ready to get compliant?
+Ready to get ADA compliant?

-Get Free Preliminary Audit
+Get Free ADA Audit